tonethar/IGME-330-Master/notes/5-write-some-code.md

 ## III.
 Required new functionality
 - there will be 2 more checkboxes called "Draw Arcs" and "Draw Lines":
   - when these are checked, random arcs and lines will be drawn using the above methods
+  - hint: similar to `createRectangles`, you will need `createArcs` and `createLines` boolean variables
 - there will be a "Clear Screen" button:
   - when clicked it will clear out all of the existing drawing:
     - you can use `ctx.fillRect()` or just `ctx.fill()` a canvas-sized rectangle with a solid color